What Makes Our Retreats Special…

 What you need to know to be part of this retreat

+Annually Mexico retreats happen at the Retreat Centre at a town just north of Manzanillo, Mexico.
 Retreats start on Monday and go to Sunday.
 10 person maximum.
 We keep group size small so quality and individual attention is high.
-Participants often come a day or two early so they are refreshed for morning class ( accommodation fees are separate to allow for extra days).
+Participants often come a day or two early so they are refreshed for morning class (accommodation fees are separate to allow for extra days).

 Please review questions/info at bottom of page before calling for more information at: